Date February 28, 2023 | Brooke Loeffler

 Cost of Lost Work/Productivity

-2020 has taught us how costly it can be for local, national, and global economies when its workers are prevented from working.
-We have also witnessed how the lower to middle class bears the greatest hardship during adverse times.
+The Global Pandemic has taught us how costly it can be for local, national, and global economies when its workers are prevented from working.
+The lower to middle class bears the greatest hardship during adverse times.
 That means, of all the economic groups, hourly workers suffer the most during snow-related shutdowns.

 WTI has reported that hourly workers account for “almost two-thirds of direct economic losses” during a snow-related shutdown.
 WTI also cited that: